-Getting paid book review services sounds a bit dishonest, but obtaining an organic book review isn’t easy, especially if you’re an unknown author.
+Paying a book reading pool to get beta reports is worth the investment, but obtaining an organic book review isn’t easy, especially if you’re an unknown author.
 If you published on Amazon it’s even harder, because Amazon has this (silly and counterproductive) rule that friends and family are not permitted to leave reviews.

 Why it can be Challenging to get Book Reviews